zsparal/api-documentation/source/reference/v1/profiles-api/update-profile.rst

    The new industry associated with the profile's trade name or brand.

-   Please refer to the documentation of the :ref:`business category <business-category>` for more information on which values are accepted.
+   Refer to the documentation of the :ref:`business category <business-category>` for more information on which values are accepted.

 .. parameter:: categoryCode